GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/vm-scope.md

 ### Failure Reason

-GCE Instance {vm_name} doesn't have any of the required access scopes:
+GCE VM {vm_name} doesn't have any of the required access scopes:
 {required_access_scope}

 ### Failure Remediation